kayansampaio/desafios2it/README.md

 desafio_s2it
 ============

-This application has the purpose, to allow the user to load two files in XML format, and that he can view them then.
+This application has the purpose, to allow the user to load two files in XML format (people.xml and shiporders.xml Located at the root of this project), and that he can view them then.

 Requirements
 ============